Kato-Neko/Quill/README.md

 If you encounter any issues or have questions:
 - Check the troubleshooting section above
 - Create an issue in the GitHub repository
-- Contact the development team
+- Contact the development team.
+Send an email to nickcarter.lacang@gmail.com.

 ---